Consumer watchdog finds traces of Roundup weed killer in beer and wine

 "[At] the levels we found, I suspect they're not using glyphosate," she said of the organic producers, noting that the chemical could be carried to organic fields by irrigation water or could be present in the soil.

-The Environmental Protection Agency does not test for glyphosate in food products.
+The Environmental Protection Agency does not test for glyphosate in processed foods.
 But in recent years, tests by nonprofits and advocacy groups have found the chemical in cereals, snack bars and some Ben & Jerry's ice cream.

 First developed by Monsanto (which merged with German pharmaceutical company Bayer last year) in the 1970s, Roundup has been the most widely used herbicide in the U.S. for nearly 20 years.